folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/deploy-jobs/delete-deploy/Readme.md

 ### What to disable

 Update the included disable/stripes-disable.json and disable/okapi-disable.json files with the modules and versions you wish to disable for your Folio system's Okapi `/_/proxy/tenants/<tenant_id>/install` endpoint.
-The disable will take some time if you set the PURGE_DATA environment variable to true, as all of the module data are removed from their databases for that tenant.
+The disable will take some time if you set the PURGE_DATA environment variable to true, as all of the module data are removed from their databases for the tenant you specify with TENANT_ID.

 ## Environment variables